Looking for some easy ways to live a more eco friendly lifestyle?

-I've bought these twice now and I will continue to use them.
+I've bought these so many times now and I will continue to use them.
 When you're done with a sponge, toss them in the compost!

 9. For tougher scrubbing on skillets and pans, I use these bamboo dish brushes and they work amazing!

-12. Use loose leaf tea with tea infusers instead of individually wrapped tea bag - I like to get tea from the bulk aisle in Sprouts.
+13. Use loose leaf tea with tea infusers instead of individually wrapped tea bag.

 15. Use silicone baking mats instead of foil, wax, or parchment paper.